hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 ##### 36 ROBBED

-The warrior manages to escape, but all their weapons, armor and equipment are lost.
+The warrior manages to escape, but all their weapons, armour and equipment are lost.

 ##### 41-55 FULL RECOVERY